Swim Gear: Swedish Goggles Review

 ✅ Excellent peripheral vision

-The peripheral vision a swim goggle varies from model to model, but there is no better goggle for a maximum range of vision than Swedish swim goggles.
+The peripheral vision of a swim goggle varies from model to model, but there is no better goggle for a maximum range of vision than Swedish swim goggles.

 This means you can see to the side really well (handy for checking your pace on the analog pace clock across the pool) as well as “up” when you are face down in the water.